Central Philippine University – College of Business and Accountancy

-The Central Philippine University College of Business and Accountancy, also referred to as CPU CBA, CPU College of Business and Accountancy or CPU Business and Accountancy, is one of the academic units of Central Philippine University, a private university in Iloilo City, Philippines.
-Founded in 1935 as the College of Commerce, it is one of the leading business schools in the country on the national performance of accountancy, real estate and civil service board exams; designations; accreditations; and notable alumni it produces.
+The Central Philippine University College of Business and Accountancy (also referred to as CPU CBA, CPU College of Business and Accountancy or CPU Business and Accountancy), is one of the academic units of Central Philippine University, a private university in Iloilo City, Philippines.

+Established in 1935, it became CPU College of Commerce in 1953.
+Between 2004 and 2006, it became CPU College of Business and Accountancy.